 Leadership creates this environment for speed or sloth by providing both structure and freedom.
 Assuming that the basics are in place (gated development system, technical resources, etc.) Leadership has three underutilized accelerator pedals.
 One for resources, one for communication, and one for accountability.
 Leaders have the pedals for faster product development… should they choose to use them.

-To have the best chance to succeed, the team should have adequate time and money to do the necessary research, the “Voice of the Customer Work, etc. so that they may determine the market opportunities within the chosen market.
+To have the best chance to succeed, the team should have adequate time, money and training to do the necessary research, the “Voice of the Customer Work, etc. so that they may determine the market opportunities within the chosen market.
 Of course, a New Product Blueprinting project is an excellent means to accomplish this!
 But additionally, teams should execute secondary research, investigate their own internal data (such as warranty or customer service logs), and execute competitive benchmarking.
 Not surprisingly, faster product development does take this type of upfront support.

 Few things are more disruptive to progress than when team members are shuffled around into other roles.
 Some of this is unavoidable of course.
 Still, the better job that leadership can do to keep the team intact, the faster that new product development will occur.